CDCgov/geneflow/README.md

 ### Install GeneFlow in a Python Virtual Environment

-The easiest way to install GeneFlow is to use a Python3 virtual environment.
+If you need to install GeneFlow, it is recommended to use a Python3 virtual environment.
 However, if you have root access and want to install GeneFlow system-wide, you may skip the virtual environment step.

 1. Create and activate a Python3 virtual environment: